 I want to walk a straight line.
 I want to walk tall and bold.
 I want to stand above the crowd.
 Somehow, somewhere along this path I got off track.
 I stepped off of the course and my walk led me astray.
 I’m just a simple man and I don’t know much, but I know this: It is so much easier to work to build someone else’s dream than it is to work on building your own.
 I’m going to keep walking.
 I’m sure I’ll step off of the path again..and again, and again, and again.
 I may never even get to where I’m going because of my inability to walk straight, but I’m going to walk.
 I’m sure most people who are reading this have stepped off the path in their own lives at times.
 Some may have their foot in the grass right now wondering how they ever got away from where they were wanting to go.
 I bet we all get this way sometimes.
 Let’s all continue to fight through our distractions and keep our feet moving one right in front of the other.
 I think death may be the only destination we ever actually reach in life and the only thing that should matter to us is the steps we’ve taken all along the way.
 Sometimes I feel like people are critical of my walk.
 To those people I would like to say this: I don’t walk this road for you.
 I walk it for me.
 If you don’t like where I’m going, watch out, because you’re probably going to put your foot in a ditch.
 You should probably be focused on your own steps, not mine.
 Get back on the path.

 I went to the Reds/Indians game over the fourth of July weekend with my girlfriend.
 My girlfriend is from Cleveland and has always been an Indians fan so when the game ended with the score of 8-2 in favor of the Indians, I thought that my night had gotten even better.
 We watched the post-game fireworks show and then headed out on our long journey back to my house in McArthur – a two and a half hour trip.
 I have only been to Cincinnati a few times, so I am not very familiar with the proper navigation to get back on the highway that will get me back home quickly.
-All we had to rely on was her gps and other Ohio license plates that were on the road ahead of us.
-I’m not sure if any of you guys have ever tried to drive in unfamiliar territory with a woman who wants to get somewhere, but it can be an unpleasant situation if you don’t get her to where she wants to go and quickly.
+All we had to rely on was her GPS.
+So I tried to make the best with what we had.
+Now, I’m not sure if any of you guys have ever tried to drive in unfamiliar territory with a woman who wants to get somewhere, but it can be an unpleasant situation if you don’t get her to where she wants to go and quickly.
 For her the destination was Steak-N-Shake.
-Trying to rely on the gps to get on the right road and Google Maps for the nearest Steak-N-Shake, we ended up going several miles off the correct route and deeper into unfamiliar territory.
+Trying to rely on the GPS to get on the right road and Google Maps for the nearest Steak-N-Shake, we ended up going several miles off the correct route and deeper into unfamiliar territory.
 The great night was turning into a nightmare rather quickly for both of us.

 I am not much of a person to get into character for events such as the festival I attended today.
 While I did enjoy watching others act out a world of imagination and wonder, I was fine being the camera guy who was there to snap pictures of it.
 That is all I needed to be.
 Sometimes I do very good to find the time to play out the role of being myself, let alone another character.
 I enjoyed watching other people live out their fantasies at the festival.
 It reminded me of a similar hope I have had for myself for quite some time.
 I want to live out my dreams.